Mihrimah Sultan Mosque – Edirnekapi – Istanbul

 Praying Hall

-Mimar Sinan was famous for his symbolism.
-Mihrimah in Persian means “sun and moon”.
-So, for this mosque in Edirnekapi, he chose the exact location where the sun sets in March.
-Simultaneously, while the sun sets in Edirnekapi, the moon rises above the other Mihrimah Sultan’s mosque in Üsküdar.
+Sinan was renowned for embedding symbolism into his works.
+The name Mihrimah in Persian means “sun and moon”.
+For this mosque, he selected a location where, on certain days in March, the sun sets over Edirnekapi as the moon simultaneously rises above Mihrimah Sultan’s other mosque in Üsküdar.

-One more particularity is that the Edirnekapi mosque has only one minaret.
-Normally, imperial mosques have two or more minarets.
+Another remarkable feature is that the Edirnekapi mosque has only one minaret, while imperial mosques typically boast two or more.

 Mihrimah Sultan Mosque Edirnekapi